shuyanmei/disaster-response/README.md

 ### Files
 1. ETL Pipeline
-data/process_data.py is a data cleaning pipeline that:

-Loads the messages and categories datasets
+data/process_data.py is a data cleaning pipeline that loads the messages and categories datasets, merges them together and store it into a SQLite database after cleaning.
-Merges the two datasets
-Cleans the data
-Stores it in a SQLite database

 2. ML Pipeline
-model/train_classifier.py is a machine learning pipeline that:

-Loads data from the SQLite database
-Splits the dataset into training and test sets
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
-Outputs results on the test set
-Exports the final model as a pickle file(there is a 100mb limit, so the pickle file is not uploaded here)
+model/train_classifier.py is a machine learning pipeline that load, split the data and train, tune, evaluate and write the model.(There is a 100mb limit, so the pickle file is not uploaded here)

 3. Web App

 app/run.py is the flask code for the web app and data visualizations. app/template/html are the html files